The Hague University of Applied Sciences: Master's degrees

-Lifelong Learning
+Lifelong learning

-The Hague University of Applied Sciences is fully committed to the Lifelong Learning programme.
-It is actively engaged in the regional 'Human Capital Agenda', in which technology, digitalisation and new insights call for a continuous alignment between working and learning.
-To achieve this, The Hague University of Applied Sciences offers a flexible learning platform tailored to specific learning needs.
+The Hague University of Applied Sciences offers a flexible learning platform tailored to specific learning needs.

 For working people

 Professionals with several years of work experience can follow a part-time or dual programme at bachelor level.
 The university also offers an extensive range of master's degree programmes and further postgraduate education through The Hague Graduate School.

 International exchanges

 The Hague University of Applied Sciences welcomes around 400 exchange students from 40 nationalities on international exchanges yearly.
 Exchanges with universities in EU member states fall under the Erasmus programme.

 International student exchange programs

 Dependable on the curriculum of a course at The Hague University of Applied Sciences, a lot of students go on exchange in order to study at a partner university.
 In order for students to go to another university, they have to pertain a certain amount of credits to enable themselves to do their exchange.
 This range and amount of time depends on the various courses The Hague University of Applied Sciences offers.
 This University offers student exchange programs all over the globe.
 These programs are based upon exchange contracts with other universities in order to provide a wide range of opportunities for the students.
 Not only partners are added but from time to time partnerships also end which decreases the range of possible exchange destinations.
-The university tries to gain more contracts in order to increase and maintain the range of partners.